Food Service Announcements

-*All allergen information is taken directly from manufacturer’s labels and databases and is subject to change without notice.
+All allergen information is taken directly from manufacturer’s labels and databases and is subject to change without notice.
 Shoreline School District does not guarantee the information and provides it solely for your convenience.
 The Food and Nutrition Services Department does everything we can to accommodate special dietary needs, however, the safest meals are those brought from home.
-For additional information, please contact the Shoreline School District Food and Nutrition Services Department at 206-393-4209.
+The special dietary accommodation procedure can be found HERE.
+Please contact your school nurse to submit a request.

 The Food and Nutrition Services Program operates as a non-profit by balancing the budget through meal sales, á la carte sales, and State/Federal reimbursement; the program does not rely on the General Fund for support.
-Because á la carte items are not part of a USDA reimbursable meal, all these purchases must be paid in full at the time of sale either in cash or using funds on the student’s account.
+Because á la carte items are not part of a USDA reimbursable meal, all these purchases must be paid in full at the time of sale, either with cash or by using funds on the student’s account.

 What exactly is á la carte?

-An á la carte item is any item sold that is not part of a first, complete meal (see “Offer Versus Serve” above the menus for the components that make a complete meal).
+An á la carte item is any item sold that is not part of a first, complete meal.
 All of the following items sold separately, as individual items, are considered á la carte:

-- An entrée sold by itself (entrée only) without the rest of the components that make a meal
+- An entrée sold by itself (entrée only) without the rest of the components that make a complete meal.

 Our meals are planned to comply with the USDA standards for the National School Lunch and Breakfast Programs.
 Click the link to view the current standards document: USDA Nutrition Standards.